Who built the UK canals? A history of the British Canal system

-This evolution of equipment and marine engineering has played a pivotal role in creating the expansive network of canals the UK knows and uses today.
+This evolution of equipment and civil engineering has played a pivotal role in creating the expansive network of canals the UK knows and uses today.
 Each canal connects different areas of the UK together and increases access for all, so waterway management and canal repair is essential to maintain these channels.

 Who is responsible for canals in the UK?